mhollfelder/docker-xmc-build-environment/README.md

 Builds are done in a container and are visible on the host machine directly in the `/build` folder.
 This provides a portable toolchain independent of the underlying OS and results in consistend builds across different platforms.

-For the build environment, a container with the tag `xmc-build-env-inst` is generated and started.
+For the build environment, a container with the tag `xmc-build-env` is generated and started.

 When the container is launched, the folders `/lib`, `/src` are mounted readable, output files are stored in `/build` which is mounted read+writable.